harystyleseze/alx-system_engineering-devops/0x00-shell_basics/README.md

-This task is to create aa symbolic link
+This task is to copy all HTML file.